kyma-project/kyma/docs/kyma/docs/030-inst-local-installation-from-release.md

 kubectl get secret admin-user -n kyma-system -o jsonpath="{.data.password}" | base64 -D
 ```

-* Click the **Environments** section and select an Environment from the drop-down menu to explore Kyma further.
+* Click the **Namespaces** section and select a Namespace from the drop-down menu to explore Kyma further.

 ### Access the Kubernetes Dashboard